Executives

 Berson oversees all aspects of CBS Sports across broadcast, cable, digital and streaming.
 He manages the relationships with CBS Sports’ partners, including the NFL, the Masters, PGA TOUR, PGA of America, NCAA, UEFA, Southeastern Conference and Big Ten Conference.
 Under Berson’s leadership, CBS Sports has more closely aligned and integrated all of its sports assets, including the CBS broadcast network, Paramount Global’s streaming service Paramount+, CBS Sports Network, CBSSports.com and all its digital sports properties.
 Sports continues to be a primary driver for Paramount Global’s linear and digital success.

-During Berson’s tenure at CBS Sports, he has been integral in all the Network’s rights acquisition negotiations, with the division successfully signing rights agreements with many marquee partners.
-Berson has helped spearhead four rights agreements with the NFL, including two for the Sunday AFC package and two for Thursday Night Football.
-Most recently, in March 2021, Paramount Global reached an 11-year multi-platform rights agreement with the NFL, extending CBS’ longstanding relationship with the league through the 2033 season.
+During Berson’s tenure at CBS Sports, he has been integral in all the Network’s rights acquisition negotiations with many marquee partners.
+He has helped spearhead four rights agreements with the NFL, including an 11-year multi-platform rights agreement that extends the Network’s long standing relationship with the league through the 2033 season.
 The historic deal keeps CBS the home of the AFC, while securing expanded and flexible distribution rights for Paramount+, as well as a vast array of rights across Paramount Global networks, properties and platforms.
-Berson conceived the wildly successful and Emmy award-winning NFL Wild Card Game on Nickelodeon, produced by CBS Sports, which debuted in 2021.
-CBS Sports and Nickelodeon will team up again to present the first-ever alternate telecast of the Super Bowl for Super Bowl LVIII.
-The special slime-filled kids and family presentation, which will air alongside CBS Sports’ broadcast, is cultivating a new generation of fans and spurred the creation of NFL Slimetime, a weekly series on Nickelodeon.
+Berson conceived the Emmy award-winning NFL Wild Card Game on Nickelodeon, produced by CBS Sports, which debuted in 2021.
+In addition to versions in 2022 and 2023, the successful telecast became the first-ever alternate telecast of the Super Bowl for Super Bowl LVIII in 2024.
+The special slime-filled presentation, which aired alongside CBS Sports’ broadcast, is cultivating a new generation of fans and spurred the creation of NFL Slimetime, a weekly series on Nickelodeon.

-Berson has been instrumental in numerous long-term golf deals for CBS, including two separate nine-year PGA TOUR rights agreements (2013-2021 and 2022-2030), continuing CBS Sports’ position as the leading broadcast partner of the PGA TOUR, plus an historic 11-year deal with the PGA of America for CBS's carriage of the PGA Championship through 2030.
+Berson has been instrumental in numerous long-term golf deals for CBS.
+These include two separate nine-year PGA TOUR rights agreements (2013-2021 and 2022-2030), continuing CBS Sports’ position as the leading broadcast partner of the PGA TOUR, as well as an historic 11-year deal with the PGA of America for CBS’ carriage of the PGA Championship through 2030.

-Berson also leads CBS Sports’ streaming content on Paramount+, highlighted in 2020 by making CBS Sports the home of the UEFA Champions League, the most prestigious club soccer tournament in the world, a deal that was later extended through the 2029-30 season.
-In addition to UEFA, CBS Sports’ soccer portfolio boasts many of the sport’s top competitions, including Serie A, the NWSL and the Women’s Super League, and in 2023 the launch of the CBS Sports Golazo Network, a first-of-its-kind, 24/7 streaming network dedicated to soccer.
+Berson also leads CBS Sports’ streaming content on Paramount+, highlighted in 2020 by making CBS Sports the home of the UEFA Champions League, the most prestigious club soccer tournament in the world.
+The deal was later extended through the 2029-30 season.
+In addition to UEFA, CBS Sports’ soccer portfolio boasts many of the sport’s top competitions, including Serie A, the NWSL, English Football League and the Women’s Super League.
+In 2023, the division launched the CBS Sports Golazo Network, a first-of-its-kind, 24/7 streaming network dedicated to soccer.